ADFG-DSF/culvert_stability/README.md

 ### Quantifying instability

-To the first point, instability was scored based on a comparison between specific measurements and their respective design values.
+To the first point, instability was scored based on a comparison between specific measurements (below) and their respective design values.
 If measurements were very similar to design values, this was taken as evidence of stability; dissimilarity was therefore taken as evidence of instability.
 Instability was scored for four (originally six) measurements.
 Note: Instability scores are